 If you’d like to start heart rate training, or to learn more about our equipment, check out our products with in-built heart rate training programs below…

 If you're already the proud owner of JTX fitness equipment, check out the in-built heart rate training programs!
-Follow this link to see how to use your free heart rate monitor with our machines.
+Check out our blog post on how to use heart rate monitors with our fitness equipment.